bdsaglam/ARC-AGI/docs/ANALYZE_TOOL_USAGE.md

     ]
 ```

 Gemini logs more, including the thoughts between the code calls, and the results from the code calls.
-Below is an example from gemini-3-low:
+Below is an example from gemini-3-low, where it passes all training examples and generates and answer on the test input, but that answer is actually wrong:
 ```
     "detailed_logs": [
       {